boost-ext/di/doc/tutorial.md

 <br /><br /><br /><hr />

 ###3.
-[Basic] Decide the life times
+[Basic] Decide the lifetimes

-So far so good but where are these objects stored?
+So far so good, but where are these objects stored?
-Well, `[Boost].DI` supports [scopes] which are response for maintaining the life time of created objects.
+Well, `[Boost].DI` supports [scopes] which are responsible for maintaining the lifetime of created objects.
-By default there are 4 scopes
+By default there are 4 scopes:

 * [deduce] scope (default)
 * [instance] scope (bind<>.to(value) where value is maintained by the user)
 * [unique] scope (one instance per request)
 * [singleton] scope (shared instance)

-By default [deduce] scope is used which means that scope is deduced based on a constructor parameter.
+By default the [deduce] scope is used which means that scope is deduced based on constructor parameter.
-For instance, reference, shared_ptr will be deduced as [singleton] scope and pointer, unique_ptr will be deduced as [unique] scope.
+For instance, reference and `shared_ptr` will be deduced as [singleton] scope, and pointer and `unique_ptr` will be deduced as [unique] scope.

 | Type | Scope |
 |------|-------|